-How to Change Your Twitch Name
+How to Change Twitch Name in 2022

-Step 1: Log in to Twitch, then click your avatar on the upper right-hand side of your screen.
+Visit the Twitch website, then click your avatar on the upper right-hand side of your screen.

-Step 2: Select the “settings” section on the drop-down menu.
+Select the “settings” section on the drop-down menu.

-Twitch Username is Taken but Not in Use
+What to Do if Twitch Username is Taken but Not in Use

 Twitch recycles abandoned usernames every 6 months.
 If the name is taken you can download the Twitch Username and User ID Translator Google Chrome extension to detect user id and check activity so you’ll know if the username will be available soon.

-Why You Should Change Your Twitch Username
+Should You Change Your Twitch Username?

 There are a few situations where it is appropriate to change your Twitch name.
 We have listed a few for you to consider.

-- Your Name Closely Resembles A Well-Known Streamer.
 Even if they weren’t well-known when you began streaming, people will take your channel and your brand less seriously.
 Streamers aside, don’t use the names of celebrities or athletes either.
 While it’s okay to use these as a gamer tag, it will be harder for your community to search for you outside of Twitch.

-- Your Name Doesn’t Match Your Twitch Brand.
 If your name is ZombieGutzEater and you primarily stream My Little Pony: Friendship is Magic, you may want to rethink your name.
 A well-branded name should represent yourself, your content, and your community.

-Problems From Changing Your Twitch Username
+Difficulties After Changing Your Twitch Username

 There are a few potential side effects that come with changing your Twitch username, which is why you should avoid doing it if you can.
 These include:

-7 Examples of Twitch Usernames That Work Well With Branding
+Examples of Twitch Usernames That Work Well With Branding

-- Misterwhisky – the name is easy to say, and well brandable.
+The display name is easy to say, and well brandable.
 As a baker, Misterwhisky uses a whisk, so it is also a play on words!

-- CMillerMusic – as a musician, his name is already his brand.
+As a musician, his name is already his brand.
 While “ChrisMiller” might not define the channel enough (or it may already be taken), CMillerMusic showcases his name with his content.

 Take your time in picking your new username.
 You don’t want to have to change it too often.
 Take care in making sure it correlates to your brand.
 While the name change process is simple enough, the hassle can create a headache that you would otherwise wish to avoid.